 Visitors venturing into the park on their own must provide a detailed route and travel plans to the Parks Canada office in Invuik before entering the park.
 This is done as part of the pre-trip orientation.

-Visitors on our Arctic Base Camp Trips travel most frequently with Parks Canada staff, but if they choose to hike independently, routes and plans are communicated to Parks Canada staff.
+Visitors on our Ivvavik Base Camp Trips travel most frequently with Parks Canada staff, but if they choose to hike independently, routes and plans are communicated to Parks Canada staff.

 Small creek crossings are a common part of any hiking or rafting trip in the park, and should be done with caution.
 Creek crossings are usually straightforward but can lead through knee- deep, fast-flowing water.